restorecommerce/grpc-client/README.md

 ## Usage

-The Client requires a gRPC configuration and optionally a [winston](https://github.com/winstonjs/winston) compatible logger should be passed.
+A client instance requires a gRPC configuration and optionally a [winston](https://github.com/winstonjs/winston) compatible logger.
 For a simple example on how to use this client with a generic gRPC server check the [test cases](https://github.com/restorecommerce/grpc-client/tree/master/test).
 The `connect` method as well as all exposed RPC calls are async.

 ## Customization

 Although the main transport is gRPC, the client's configuration options are flexible enough to support other transports, which would have to be implemented extending the [Client](https://github.com/restorecommerce/grpc-client/blob/master/src/microservice/client.ts) class to handle that specific transport.
 The same is true for custom load balancers.
-Furthermore, service testing can be done without using gRPC/ Protocol Buffers, as `pipe` is supported as a transport for in-process communication.